 • from this number, the Poland Schengen visa was granted to 789,343 persons;

 • most of the Schengen visas issued by Poland were for multiple entry purposes (585,240 visas);

 • from the total of visas issued here, the multiple entry visas accounted for 74,1%.

 For more details on the Poland migration requirements applicable in the case of Schengen visas, as well as information on the institutions involved in this process, we invite you to contact our lawyers.
-Foreigners can also address our team of immigration lawyers in Poland for advice on how to apply for a long-term visa or a residence permit.
+Foreigners can also address our team of immigration lawyers in Poland for advice on how to apply for a long-term visa, a residence permit or citizenship.